A federal judge ruling in a defamation suit declared that CNN was "fake news."

-A LawNewz article on the lawsuit presented a less sensationalized and polemic report on it:
+However, a LawNewz article on the lawsuit presented a more straighforward report on the substance and issues of the case:

 Davide Carbone, former CEO of St. Mary’s Medical Center in West Palm Beach, filed a defamation lawsuit against CNN after they aired what he claims were a “series of false and defamatory news reports” regarding the infant mortality rate at the hospital.
 CNN’s report said the mortality rate was three times the national average.
 However, Mr. Carbone contends that CNN “intentionally” manipulated statistics to bolster their report.
 He also claims that CNN purposely ignored information that would look favorable to the hospital in order to sensationalize the story.

 [Carbone’s attorney L. Lin] Wood … says that as a result of CNN’s story Carbone lost his job and it became extremely difficult for him to find new employment in the field of hospital administration.

 Federal District Judge Orinda Evans ruled that the case could move forward, even ruling that she found that CNN may have acted with “actual malice” with the report — a standard necessary to prove a defamation claim.

 “The Court finds these allegations sufficient to establish that CNN was acting recklessly with regard to the accuracy of its report, i.e., with ‘actual malice,” the order reads.
 CNN had tried to get the case dismissed.

 A copy of Judge Evans’ 15 February 2017 decision showed that CNN’s motion to dismiss Carbone’s suit was denied.
 The 18-page document reviewed the facts of the case as argued by both sides before concluding that Carbone had grounds sufficient to proceed with a defamation claim in the state of Georgia.